Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Introduction

-A simple encoding scheme that is optimal for some common DBCs is an independent-encoding approach in which symbols from independent codebooks each with the same alphabet as $X$ are combined using the same single-letter function that adds distortion to the channel.
+Consider DBCs in which the received signal of each component channel can be modeled as a single-letter function of the channel input and the channel noise.
+A simple encoding scheme that is optimal for some of those DBCs is an independent-encoding approach in which symbols from independent codebooks, each with the same alphabet as the channel input, are combined using the same single-letter function that adds distortion to the channel.
 We refer to this encoding scheme as the natural encoding (NE) scheme.
-As an example, the NE scheme for a two-receiver broadcast Gaussian channel has as each transmitted symbol the real addition of two real symbols from independent codebooks.

-The NE scheme is known to achieve the boundary of the capacity region for several broadcast channels including broadcast Gaussian channels \cite{Bergmans1974}, broadcast binary-symmetric channels \cite{Bergmans1973} \cite{WynerPartII} \cite{Witsenhausen1974} \cite{Witsenhausen1975}, discrete additive degraded broadcast channels \cite{Benzel1979} and two-user broadcast Z channels \cite{BZC} \cite{Bike2007}.
-This paper shows that NE schemes also achieve the boundary of the capacity region for the multi-user broadcast Z channel, the two-user group-additive DBC, and the two-user discrete multiplicative DBC.
+As an example, the NE scheme for a two-receiver Gaussian BC has as each transmitted symbol the real addition of two real symbols from independent codebooks.
+The NE scheme is known to achieve the boundary of the capacity region for several BCs including Gaussian BCs \cite{Bergmans1974}, binary-symmetric BCs \cite{Bergmans1973} \cite{WynerPartII} \cite{Witsenhausen1974} \cite{Witsenhausen1975}, discrete additive DBCs \cite{Benzel1979} and two-receiver broadcast Z channels \cite{BZC} \cite{Bike2007}.